 - Nuts: I like using raw pistachio halves for the bright green color they add to the cake; hazelnuts and pecans are great too.

-- Lemon Zest: make sure to only use the colored portion of the rind.
+- Lemon Zest: make sure only to use the colored portion of the rind.

-- Orange Zest: make sure to only use the colored portion of the rind.
+- Orange Zest: make sure only to use the colored portion of the rind.